 Senior School Production

-The Biennial School production for 2017 is BEACH: A Theatrical Fantasia written in 2006 by Australian dramatist Timothy Daly.
+In 2017, the Biennial School production was BEACH: A Theatrical Fantasia written in 2006 by Australian dramatist Timothy Daly.

 In the play 140 characters trace 250 years of Australian history and set the whole of it on a beach.
 It has the largest cast of any Australian play ever produced.

 The play examines the beach as a type of symbol for our national character.

 “The beach interested me because I was a pale, skinny, freckly kid who observed the goings-on at the beach a bit like you would at a zoo.
 I took my pen in hand and watched sunbather’s interactions and eavesdropped…”Timothy Daly